Obsessive Compulsive Disorder

 The good news is OCD is a treatable medical condition.
 If you have mild OCD, you may well improve without any treatment.
 But those with more moderate or severe OCD tend not to improve without treatment, though some may find their symptoms go away at times then get worse when they’re stressed or depressed.
 In such cases treatment usually helps.
 This usually comprises psychological therapy or medication, or – in severe cases – both.

-According to the NHS, the type of therapy recommended for OCD is cognitive behavioural therapy (CBT) with exposure and response prevention (ERP).
+According to the NHS, the type of therapy recommended for OCD is cognitive behavioural therapy (CBT) with exposure and response prevention (ERP) (viii).
 If you have OCD, ERP therapy can sound alarming, as it encourages you to face the situations you fear and wait for your anxiety to disappear without doing your usual compulsive rituals.
-But experts believe three out of four people who complete ERP therapy are helped a lot.
+But according to the NHS many people find that when they confront their obsessions, the anxiety eventually improves or goes away (ix).

 If psychological therapy doesn’t help – or if you have fairly severe OCD – you may need to take medication that increases the levels of serotonin in your brain.
-Six out of 10 people who take medication for OCD find their symptoms reduce roughly by half, says the Royal College of Psychiatrists.
+Six out of 10 people who take medication alone for OCD find it helpful, claims the Royal College of Psychiatrists – though there is more chance that the OCD will return with medication alone compared with medication and CBT together (i).

-The charity OCD Action claims it takes 12 years on average for someone with OCD to get any treatment.
-Its thought that many delay getting help because they fear the stigma associated with OCD, or some may simply believe nobody can help them.
+The charity OCD Action claims it takes 12 years on average for someone with OCD to get any treatment(xi).
+It’s thought that many delay getting help because they fear the stigma associated with OCD, or some may simply believe nobody can help them.
 But if OCD is controlling your life, it’s important to get treatment.

 Treatment is available on the NHS through your GP, who can refer you to a local psychological therapy service.
 If you feel uncomfortable about talking to your GP about your symptoms, OCD UK has produced a document you can print out and present to your doctor at your appointment that may help break the ice – you can download it here.